Fairytales and Other Stories

-“You don’t understand.
+“You don't understand.
 They chopped her into little pieces.
-If they would have just left her she might have lived.
+If they had just left her, she might have lived.
 We were both fourth generation.
-She might have lived if I could have gotten her to a chamber in time.”
+She might have lived if I could have gotten her to a regeneration chamber in time.”

 Shala Te Ar stepped up next to Deanna.
 “It’s ok my dear.
 I’ve waited a long time to pay for my crimes,” he said.
 “I have been expecting something like this to happen for a long time now.
 It is fitting that I should die at Dav Ack Ten’s hands.”

 Davack took a step toward Shala Te Ar.
 “Davack, don’t,” Deanna pleaded.
 “Killing Shala Te Ar won’t bring your wife back, and it won’t make the pain go away.
 We know the truth now.
 I know the truth.
 We can give your people the help they need and isn’t that what you and she wanted in the first place.
 She died trying to save the future.
 Are you going to let her death be in vain?”